bkuhn/talks/ELC-2015/pristine-example.markdown

 + Thanks to ThinkPenguin, we finally have an example of beautiful embedded product compliance.

-# N Lessons Learned from the Pristine Example
+# Lessons Learned from Pristine Example

 + The full paper for this talk is available online:
     + [compliance.guide/pristine-example](http://compliance.guide/pristine-example)